SLCGit1/AdobePDQ_Connect/README.md

 - PowerShell 5.1 or newer installed on target devices

 ## Deployment Components
 1. Files Needed Ex `Adobe2025.zip`: Must contain at least the Build folder with setup.exe and related installation files.
-This zip file is download after create an Adobe Package using the admin console.
+This zip file is download after creating an Adobe Package using the admin console.
 2. Script Purpose

 This script automates the following tasks: